This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 Another option is to put the bottle in the microwave.
 But only if you are not using a sterilizer and want to ensure all bacteria are killed.

-Some moms are afraid of putting their baby bottles in the microwave for fear of melt the bottle.
-That should occur if you leave it in for too long.
+Some moms are afraid of putting their baby bottles in the microwave for fear of melting the bottle.
+That should only occur if you leave it in for too long.

 If you are afraid that it might cause any damage, you can boil the bottle instead, which is almost the same thing.